Headland – ‘A strip of land left unploughed at the end of a field.’

 Headland is a workshop-based art project with an aim to interpret and embody everyday places and spaces in psycho-geographic terms.
 The inspiration comes from the everyday technique of carrying things on the head.
 This is a common practice in many parts of the world since ancient times, sometimes in religious ceremonies or as a skilled feat for dances with impressive balance and dexterity.
 It is a method of transport and delivery solicited by social system and cultural heritage.

 A group of residents living and working around Milton Keynes were invited to a series of workshops to recollect and share their special memories of places which involved collaborative poetry writing, field drawing and performance practice.
 As a result, participants sculpted objects that embody the emotional values of the memory.
 As a way of reconnecting the human body with the objects of memory and place, they performed ‘psycho-geographic living sculptures’ by balancing them atop their heads.

-Collaboration with Kirsti Davies, commissioned by Milton Keynes Arts Centre, funded by Arts Council England.
+Commissioned by Milton Keynes Arts Centre, funded by Arts Council England.